Read the guidance below which best describes your individual circumstances.

 If you do intercalate outside King’s, when you re-join your programme at King’s no fee reassessment will be made.
 Your fee status will be the same as when you began your programme.

-If you were made an offer but deferred that offer prior to having enrolled, you would not be considered as an EU national who started a higher education course in England in the 2020/21 academic year, and therefore would be subject to the regulations implemented when you are about to enrol.
+If you were made an offer but deferred that offer prior to having enrolled, you would not be considered as an EU national who started a higher education course in England in the 2020/21 academic year (or before), and therefore would be subject to the regulations implemented when you are about to enrol.